FRRouting/frr/doc/user/mgmtd.rst

     This command dumps the DB specified in the db-name into the file in JSON format.
 This command in not supported for the Operational DB.

+.. clicmd:: mgmt copy-config running startup

+    This command saves a copy of the running datastore to the startup datastore such that on restart of MGMT daemon (or the entire FRR) the same can be restored and loaded back onto the running datastore.

+.. clicmd:: [no] mgmt auto-copy-config running startup

+    With this configuration command the contents of the running dtatstore shall be automatically saved onto the startup datastore everytime any configuration change is committed to it.
+To disable the automatic saving of contents of running datastore to startup datastore the command 'no mgmt auto-copy-config running startup' can be used.

 .. clicmd:: mgmt commit abort

     This command will abort any configuration present on the Candidate but not